attack-monkey/Lean-Functional-Typescript/README.md

 ```

-When the unwrap macro is called, the handler represents the 'unwrapped context' where the value can be accessed.
+When the unwrap or mutate macro is called, the handler recieves the 'unwrapped value' and the handler itself represents the 'unwrapped context'.
-While in the unwrapped context, calling a mutation OR unwrap macro will cause the new macro to
-queue in the process-queue until the unwrapped context (and subsequent queued macros) have played out.
-This ensures that the value in the unwrapped context does not mutate, and therefore everything remains pure.
+In this 'unwrapped context' - the unwrapped value DOES NOT MUTATE.
+Calling the mutate macro only mutates the state of the mutable, but that new state is only made available upon calling unwrap or mutate again.
+This ensures that `mutable` doesn't violate purity by mutating values in a currently running macro.

 Pure Functions
 ==============